DALHOUSIE HEALTH & WELLNESS

 Picture

 Dr. Meredith Hodges is a chiropractor trained in Stott Pilates Rehabilitation.
 After her second child, Meredith used Pilates to rehabilitate her core and pelvic floor.
 Dr. Hodges feels that Pilates is the perfect marriage between chiropractic and back health.
-A one-on-one session with Dr. Meredith Hodges, who is trained as a chiropractor with a special interest in pelvic health and female care, will help you get active and moving when you are injured or in pain.
+A

 How it works...